 Once again, (in case you missed it!) click here to sign the Electrify Venice petition

 An historical note.

 I was wondering what (or who) the Patriarch of Venice is and why he or she should be shown the petition.

 It’s pretty interesting.

 The Patriarch of Venice is the bishop of the Roman Catholic Archdiocese of Venice, one of only four patriarchs in the Catholic Church (the others are in Lisbon, the East Indies and Jerusalem).
 There doesn’t seem to be any power attached to the designation or position any more, but the Patriarcha Venetiarum (that’s Latin) gets to take the bishop’s place of honour in papal processions.
-The Venetian patriarch gets to wear red, which is usually reserved colour for Cardinals.
+The Venetian patriarch gets to wear red, the colour usually reserved for Cardinals.